Maddious/RiTA-DiscordBot/README.md

 * If your bot in unresponsive, the first thing to check is Heroku.
 Log in and manually restart the `worker node src/bot.js` dyno.
 * For further troubleshooting, it's helpful to install the Heroku command line interface.
 Once installed you can login from a terminal with `heroku login` and check your apps logs with `heroku logs --tail -a <your-app-name>`
 * If you are unable to solve a problem yourself, report it with as much detail as possible in this repo's issue tracker.

+## <a name="errors"></a>Error Messages
+This section/feature is being Created, Check back soon or join the support discord.

 ## <a name="commands"></a>Commands